-1.2 Primary and secondary sources of information
+Primary and secondary sources of information

-By using internet or the History books in library, carry out research on primary and secondary sources of information
+By using internet or the History and Citizenship learner's book of senior one, carry out research on primary and secondary sources of information.

-The sources of information may be acquired from people who had firsthand account of the event or events.
+The sources of information may be acquired from people who had first hand account of the event or events.
 One way is through narrations.
-This makes up primary sources of information.
+This make up primary sources of information.